Last updated on June 29th, 2020 at 09:43 am

 We paddled downstream to the next mangrove tunnel and turned around, retracing our path.

 How long did it take?
 In the trip that included heading north and also exploring the old canal, our total paddle time was perhaps four or five hours.
-In the 2017 return trip, where the northern stretch was too thick with hydrilla and we did not explore the canal, the trip was somewhere between three and four hours round trip.
+In a 2017 return trip, where the northern stretch was too thick with hydrilla and we did not explore the canal, the trip was somewhere between three and four hours round trip.

 Be prepared: Water levels will make a big difference